PeerInfinity/Archipelago/docs/json/user/standard-client.md

 ## Common Questions

 **Q: Do I need both the `.archipelago` file and `rules.json`?**
 A: Yes.
-The Archipelago server uses the `.archipelago` file.
+The Archipelago server uses the `.archipelago` file to manage the multiworld session.
 This web client uses the `rules.json` file for its logic-aware tracking.
-You need both for the full experience.
+You need both for the full online experience.

 **Q: Can I use this without connecting to a server?**
 A: Yes.
 You can load your `rules.json` file and use the client as an offline tracker.
 You can manually add items to your inventory and see how accessibility changes.